AndroidWithRossyn/Android-Device-Information/README.md

 Support it by joining stargazers for this repository. ⭐

 Also, [follow me on GitHub](https://github.com/AndroidWithRossyn/) for my next creations! 🤩

+### Disclaimer

+This app collects and displays basic device information, including build details, hardware specifications, and network status.

+By using this app, you acknowledge and agree that the device information shown is solely for your personal reference and technical understanding. we  assume no responsibility for any misuse or unauthorized use of this information.

 ### Copyright & License